What Are the Eleven Symptoms of Alcohol Use Disorder?

 There are 11 new criteria used to diagnose alcohol use disorder (AUD).

 Posted Jun 04, 2015

 New research has found that alcohol use disorder (AUD) is an often untreated epidemic in the United States.
-Do you have an alcohol use disorder?
-This blog post highlights the 11 symptoms of alcohol use disorder based on new criteria for assessing both alcohol abuse and dependence.
+This post highlights the 11 symptoms of alcohol use disorder based on new criteria for assessing alcohol abuse and dependence.

 A study published in April 2015 reported that binge drinking in the United States is escalating.
 On average, heavy drinking among Americans rose 17.2 percent between 2005 and 2012.

-The skyrocketing increase of alcohol consumption by American women is considered to be the driving force behind the nationwide escalation of binge drinking.
+The skyrocketing increase of alcohol consumption by American women is considered to be the driving force behind the nationwide escalation in the binge drinking rate.
 Across the nation, binge drinking among women increased more than seven times the rate among men.

 The findings of the June 2015 study were based on a sample size of 36,309 adults.
 Researchers compared previous statistics based on diagnostic criteria (DSM-IV) to examine changes in prevalence of AUD under the new DSM-5 criteria.

 Across the board, there were differences in the corresponding rates of AUD when compared to the previous diagnostic criteria of DSM-IV.
 The authors emphasize that more research is needed to identify the reason for the increase and to explain discrepancies in the rates of AUD from previous years.